-The scope of this project is to evaluate disposal options for CERCLA waste that will be generated as a result of implementing removal and remedial actions for all of the OUs.
+The scope of this project is to evaluate disposal options for CERCLA waste that will be generated as a result of implementing remedial actions for all of the OUs as determined by the Sitewide D&D ROD and Environmental Media ROD.
 The evaluation of disposal options will be conducted using the CERCLA remedial decision-making process.
 Accordingly, the scope of the RI/FS will be focused and tailored to the nature of this project (i.e., this is not a typical project where potential releases are investigated, evaluated, and remediated).
 Additionally, due to significant public interest in the project, frequent interactions with the public are expected throughout the project life cycle.
-The decision about whether to implement an on-site disposal facility will be documented in a ROD.
+The decision about whether to implement an onsite disposal facility will be documented in a ROD.